akshanshkmr/stay_awake/README.md

 # stay_awake
-This repo holds a simple python script to continuously move the mouse pointer to prevent your PC from going into sleep mode
+This repo holds a Utility Script to prevent PC from going to sleep by continouusly moving mouse pointer

+[IMP]: to exit the script before specified time, move the mouse pointer into any corner

+Author: Akshansh kumar 20201216

+## Prerequisites
+'''
+pip install puautogui
+'''